trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

 To run this tutorial, you need the Octez client and LIGO.

-- To install the LIGO programming language, see https://ligolang.org/docs/intro/installation.
+- To install the LIGO programming language, version 1.0.0 or later, see https://ligolang.org/docs/intro/installation.
 You can verify that LIGO is installed by running this command:

    ```bash
    ligo version
    ```

-   If you see a message with the version of LIGO you have installed, LIGO is installed correctly.
+   If you see a message with a version 1.0.0 or later, LIGO is installed correctly.

 - To install the Octez client, which allows you to send transactions to the Tezos blockchain, use your operating system's package manager: